JaviCervera/wiz3d/README.md

 `$brew install cmake`

-Then, just double click from Finder on `build.command` and the library file `libbeam.dylib` will be created on the `_build` folder.
+Then, just double click from Finder on `build.command` and the library file `libspark.dylib` will be created on the `_build` folder.

 To run the examples, use the `run.command` script.
 You must have previously built the engine.